Home » All Recipes » Desserts » Red Wine Poached Pears Dessert Recipe

 When you’re ready to serve again, warm the pears and syrup together slowly on the stove over low heat.
 Keep the heat gentle so they reheat evenly without breaking down.

-What to Serve with Poached Pear Dessert
+How to Serve a Poached Pear Dessert

 More Cozy Desserts To Try